 The word tzatziki is a derivative of the Turkish word caciq, which in turn is related to other words in some Western Asian languages.
 A similar food is popular in many Balkan countries where it is served as a mezze, or as a side dish.
 Also, depending on the country, different herbs are used.

-This simply delicious sauce is made with fresh and easy to find ingredients.
 Basically, plain yogurt, seedless cucumber, garlic, salt and pepper.
 I personally like to drizzle olive oil on top and sprinkle some fresh dill.
 Someone told me that dill is not 100% authentic.
 No worries, cooking is about innovation and taste.

 And while we’re on the subject of innovation, let me make another suggestion: mint.
 Yup, I’ve used mint in my tzatziki mainly because I have an overabundance of it in my back yard.
 One of the reasons I grow mint is to make mint juleps; I just felt the need to confess.